“He has no right brain.”

 “There, there.
 We’re going to do more tests.”

 “See, I thought if maybe the image looked just a little like a cat, you know, like a Rorschach, we could conclude he’s seeing things inside out.
 That would make sense, right?”
 Tammy cleared her throat.
 Stella and the radiologist looked up.

 “There is a man in the cafeteria demanding kibbles,” she said, hanging the telephone receiver in the air like a dirty cloth.
 “Miss Loomis, please fetch your father before they have to call a code.”

 Please fetch your burdensome father because we can’t be bothered.
 Stella wanted to throw something at Tammy, but she had nothing to throw except a scowl.

-The radiologist clapped Ian’s file shut as though he had been caught looking at pornography.
+The radiologist clapped Ian’s file shut and then looked as though he had been caught looking at porn on full tube.

 He coughed dryly.
 “You will need to accompany your father to his next appointment.”